ArnasU21/Data-Analytics-portfolio/funnel-analysis-project/README.md

 # Funnel Analysis Project

+## 📝 Project Background

+This project was initially developed as part of my studies at Turing College.

+It has since been significantly refined and expanded based on my growing experience in data analytics, including improvements in SQL structure, data modeling, visualization, and business-oriented insights.

 ## Business Problem
 An e-commerce company is experiencing low conversion rates and wants to understand where users drop off during the purchase journey.
 Although traffic levels are high, only a small percentage of users complete a purchase.
 The business suspects that friction within the user journey — from product discovery to checkout — is limiting revenue growth.